ggldnl/Path-Planning-Visualizer/README.md

 - [x] find a way to buffer the shapes (frame) and send them all at the same time to the frontend
 - [ ] define the control loop
+- [ ] move from current, complex, translation and scale logic to translate() and scale() on the canvas object